njm94/innate-behaviors/README.md

 1. Folder List

-   registration: Contains MATLAB scripts for registering 2-photon data to Allen Institute CCF
+   registration: Contains MATLAB scripts for registering 1- and 2-photon data to Allen Institute CCF

    python: Contains Python and Jupyter Notebook scripts for pre-processing the data